Money & Communication Tips

 Currency & Exchange

-The official currency of India is the Indian Rupee (INR).
-Currency exchange services are available at airports, banks, and authorized exchange counters across major cities.
+The official currency used across India is the Indian Rupee (INR).
+Currency exchange is easily available at international airports, banks, hotels, and authorized exchange counters in most tourist cities.

 Practical Tips:

-- ATMs are widely available in major cities
+• ATMs are widely available in cities and major tourist destinations

 Using Cards & Cash